 A hard but mediocre cop is assigned to escort a prostitute into custody from Las Vegas to Phoenix, so that she can testify in a mob trial.
 But a lot of people are literally betting that they won't make it into town alive.

 Nun Sara is on the run in Mexico and is saved from cowboys by Hogan, who is preparing for a future mission to capture a French fort.
 The pair become good friends, but Sara never does tell him the true reason behind her being outlawed.

 San Francisco Police Inspector 'Dirty' Harry Callahan and his new partner, Early Smith have been temporarily reassigned from Homicide to Stakeout Duty.
-Meanwhile, those of the city's criminals who manage to avoid punishment by the courts are nevertheless being killed by unknown assassins.
-Callahan begins to investigate the murders despite the orders of his superior officer, Lieutenant Briggs.
+You Meanwhile, those of the city's criminals who manage to avoid punishment by the courts are nevertheless being killed by unknown assassins.
+Callahan begins to investigate the murders despite being the orders of his superior officer, Lieutenant Briggs.
 A man has to know his limitations...
 Written by

 Bruce Janson <email@example.com>

 An uncredited Carl Weathers can be seen briefly as one of the demonstrators protesting the Palancio verdict in front of the court house in the beginning of the movie.
 See more »

 After Callahan removes the bomb from his own mailbox, he looks up at a man on the nearby stairs.
 As a car drives by on the street, the lights from it cast the shadow of the boom operator onto the wall.
 See more »